TITLE 77: PUBLIC HEALTH

 "Combined Service Area Project" means a project that consists of both clinical service areas and non-clinical service areas.

-"Completion Date" or "Project Completion Date" means the date the applicant established for the completion of the project, when the permit was approved or renewed.
-When a project requires an applicant to obtain a license, the project is not considered complete until the facility is licensed.
+"Completion Date" or "Project Completion Date" means the date the applicant or permit holder (as applicable) established for the completion of the project when the permit was approved or renewed.
+For purposes of a permit, when a project requires an applicant to obtain a license, the project is not considered complete until the facility is licensed.
+When a project is in litigation, the completion date will be stayed if the permit holder provides a certified notice of the dates of litigation.

-"Construction" or "Modification" means the establishment, erection, building, alteration, reconstruction, modernization, improvement, extension, discontinuation, change of ownership of or by a health care facility, or the purchase or acquisition by or through a health care facility of equipment or service for diagnostic or therapeutic purposes or for facility administration or operation or any capital expenditure made by or on behalf of a health care facility which exceeds the capital expenditure minimum; however, any capital expenditures made by or on behalf of a health care facility for the construction or modification of a facility licensed under the Assisted Living and Shared Housing Act or a conversion project undertaken in accordance with Section 30 of the Older Adult Services Act shall be excluded from any obligations under the Act.
-[20 ILCS 3960/3]
+"Construction or modification" means the establishment, erection, building, alteration, reconstruction, modernization, improvement, extension, discontinuation, change of ownership, of or by a health care facility, or the purchase or acquisition by or through a health care facility of equipment or service for diagnostic or therapeutic purposes or for facility administration or operation, or any capital expenditure made by or on behalf of a health care facility which exceeds the capital expenditure minimum; however, any capital expenditure made by or on behalf of a health care facility for the construction or modification of a facility licensed under the Assisted Living and Shared Housing Act or a conversion project undertaken in accordance with Section 30 of the Older Adult Services Act shall be excluded from any obligations under the Act.
+[20 ILCS 3960/3] Examples of construction or modification include, but are not limited to:

 "Contested Case" is defined in Section 1-30 of the IAPA [5 ILCS 100/1-30].